solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/tracing/tracing.proto.sk.md

 Contains settings for configuring Envoy's tracing capabilities at the route level.
 Note: must also specify ListenerTracingSettings for the associated listener.
 See [here](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/tracing.html) for additional information on Envoy's tracing capabilities.
-See [here](https://docs.solo.io/gloo-edge/latest/guides/observability/tracing/) for additional information about configuring tracing with Gloo Edge.
+See [here](https://docs.solo.io/gloo-edge/latest/guides/observability/tracing/) for additional information about configuring tracing with k8sgateway.

 ```yaml
 "routeDescriptor": string